wp-statistics/wp-statistics/readme.txt

 This is caused by a race condition in the code, it's safe to ignore (it shouldn't be labeled as an error really, but that is part of WordPress that we can't control).

 It happens when a new day starts and two visitors hit the site at nearly the same time for the first visit of the day.
 Both try and create a new row in the table to track the days visits, but only one of them success and the other throws this warning.

+= PHP 7 Support =

+WP Statistics is PHP 7 compliant, however some versions of PHP 7 have bugs that can cause issues.
+One know issue is with PHP 7.0.4 causing memory exhaustion errors newer versions of PHP 7 do not have this issue.

+At this time (August 2016) WP Statistics seems to run fine with PHP 7.0.10, however you may experience issues that we haven't found yet.
+If you do, feel free to report it after you've confirmed it is not a problem with PHP.

 == Screenshots ==
 1. View stats page.